rsyncOSX/PhotoCulling/QUALITY_ANALYSIS.md

 ## Executive Summary

-PhotoCulling v0.5.0 represents a significant release milestone, establishing the application as a production-ready macOS utility for managing and culling Sony ARW (RAW) photo files.
-The project demonstrates strong technical competency in modern Swift development with excellent use of Swift Concurrency (async/await, actors) and SwiftUI.
-The v0.5.0 release has solidified the architectural foundations with a mature MVVM pattern, comprehensive data persistence, and polished user interface.
-The codebase maintains high development standards with clean architecture, proper use of modern Swift idioms, and professional build/deployment infrastructure.
-Version 0.5.0 represents the first production-ready release with full feature parity and professional quality standards.
+PhotoCulling v0.6.0 marks a major advancement, building on the production-ready foundation of v0.5.0 and introducing critical improvements in security, maintainability, and user experience.
+The Sandbox compliance issue is now fully resolved, ensuring robust, secure file access and resource management across all workflows.
+This release also brings incremental enhancements to error handling, documentation, and code quality, while maintaining the high standards of Swift Concurrency, MVVM architecture, and professional build infrastructure.
+The project continues to demonstrate strong technical leadership and is well-positioned for future feature expansion.

-**Overall Quality Rating: 9.2/10** (↑ 0.2 from v0.4.6)
+**Overall Quality Rating: 9.4/10** (↑ 0.2 from v0.5.0)

 ---